 The glorious imperial home of the old Habsburg dynasty that once reigned supreme over the heartlands of Central Europe, Vienna is a medley of majestic Baroque facades, elaborate palaces, and romantic parks.

 In the center of town the mighty Hofburg spreads its grand and neoclassical wings around the manicured Heldenplatz, while the totemic institutions of the Museumsquartier stand nearby, bursting with works by Klimt, Picasso, and Warhol.

-Then there’s the winding web of streets that forms the Vienna Innere Stadt (old town); it is home to vaulted cafes and art deco tea houses where the spectres of Freud, Wittgenstein and Trotsky still lurk in the alcoves.
-Yes sir, Vienna’s simply not to be missed!
+Then there’s the winding web of streets that forms the Vienna Innere Stadt (old town); home to vaulted cafes and art deco tea houses where the specters of Freud, Wittgenstein and Trotsky still lurk in the alcoves.

 What are the best art museums in Vienna?

 What should I see if I don't like museums?